citp/privacy-policy-historical/c/cr/cre/createandcraft.com.md

-> *The following text is extracted and transformed from the createandcraft.com privacy policy that was archived on 2016-12-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161231080038id_/http%3A//www.createandcraft.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the createandcraft.com privacy policy that was archived on 2017-06-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170627153749id_/http%3A//www.createandcraft.com/us/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - Create and Craft USA
+# Privacy Policy | Create and Craft

-At Create and Craft, we want you to know how we collect and use information about you when you use the [www.createandcraft.com](https://web.archive.org/web/20161231080038id_/http%3A//www.createandcraft.com/www.createandcraft.com) website, place an order by telephone (including through our interactive voice response service) , use our mobile applications or otherwise provide us with information by email or other means (the “ C&C Services”).
+At Create and Craft, we want you to know how we collect and use information about you when you use the [www.createandcraft.com](https://web.archive.org/web/20170627153749id_/http%3A//www.createandcraft.com/us/www.createandcraft.com) website, place an order by telephone (including through our interactive voice response service) , use our mobile applications or otherwise provide us with information by email or other means (the “ C&C Services”).
 This Privacy Policy describes information that can identify you (“personal information”) that we collect, what we use your personal information for, when we might disclose that information, and how you can manage use of that information.
-By using the [www.createandcraft.com](https://web.archive.org/web/20161231080038id_/http%3A//www.createandcraft.com/www.createandcraft.com) website (the “Site”) or the C&C Services, you are accepting the practices described in this policy.
+By using the [www.createandcraft.com](https://web.archive.org/web/20170627153749id_/http%3A//www.createandcraft.com/us/www.createandcraft.com) website (the “Site”) or the C&C Services, you are accepting the practices described in this policy.

 ### Information We May Collect